felixrlopezm/Flowers-image-classifier/README.md

     Example call:python predict.py image_06054.jpg densenet_model_checkpoint.pth --topk 3 --arch densenet161

-The repository includes three trained models ready to use (the checkpoint file to be called with the predict.py file as indicated before).
-Each trained mode corresponds to the CNN networks indicated before.
-However, the network can be trained again with different hyperparameters by means of the train.py file as indicated before.
+The repository includes one trained models ready to use for the alexnet CNN (notice "alexnet_model_checkpoint.pth" file in the repository).
+However, the network can be trained again with any of the other CNN options and a different set of hyperparameters by means of the train.py file as indicated before.
+Use of GPU is recomended for training VGG-16 and DenseNet161 CNNs.

 ## How to install the codes.
 Just clone the repository in your working directory, open a terminal shell there and call train.py or predict.py